What is Data Obfuscation? Everything You Should Know

-In this blog, we look at what data obfuscation is, the benefits of using it, the most common techniques, and the capabilities data owners should look for when selecting a data obfuscation tool.
+In this blog, we look at what data obfuscation is, its benefits, the most common obfuscation techniques, and key capabilities for implementing it.

 What Is Data Obfuscation?

-Data obfuscation is the process of scrambling data to obscure its meaning, providing an added layer of protection against threats and malicious actors.
-By hiding the data’s actual value, data obfuscation renders it useless to attackers while retaining its utility for data teams, particularly in non-production environments.
+Data obfuscation is the process of scrambling data to obscure its meaning.
+By hiding the data’s actual value, data obfuscation renders it useless to attackers while retaining its utility.
+Even if a breach were to occur, obfuscated data would be useless to attackers, and therefore remain protected.

 The Benefits of Data Obfuscation

-Data obfuscation also enables self-service data access by allowing data teams to develop, test, analyze, and report on data, without having to jump through hoops to get the data needed to do so.
-This makes data supply chains more efficient by reducing the burden on IT and data engineering teams to manually respond to every data access request.
-Organizations can be confident that self-service data use doesn’t come at the expense of customers’, employees’, or users’ data privacy.
+Data obfuscation also enables self-service data access by allowing data teams to develop, test, analyze, and report on data, without having to wait for data to be individually provisioned.
+This facilitates decentralized data architectures and increases data supply chain efficiency by reducing the burden on IT and governance teams.
+Obfuscating data increases confidence that sensitive data use won’t come at the expense of customers’, employees’, or users’ data privacy.

 Data Obfuscation Techniques